 - 1 tsp dry mustard

-- Mix the chili, garlic and onion powders, salt, dry mustard, paprika and fennel and celery seeds together with a whisk in a small bowl.
-Add all to a spice grinder or food processor and pulse several times to blend.
+Mix the chili, garlic and onion powders, salt, dry mustard, paprika and ground fennel and celery seeds together with a whisk in a small bowl.
 Rub the pork shoulder all over and press dry rub into the meat.
 Set aside.

-- Chop an onion and place in the bottom of a slow cooker.
-Place the dry rubbed pork shoulder on top of the onions and pour the 1 bottle of root beer and your favorite BBQ sauce over the pork.
-Top with root beer syrup and cook for 8 hours.
+Chop an onion and place in the bottom of a slow cooker.
+Place the dry rubbed pork shoulder on top of the onions and pour 1 bottle of root beer and your favorite BBQ sauce over the pork.
+Cover and cook on Low for 8 hours.

-- Remove pork to a plate, remove any bone and pull the pork (shred).
+Remove cooked pork to a plate, remove any bone and pull the pork (shred).
 Set aside.

-- Pour the onion, root beer and BBQ sauce mixture into a saucepan and either use a hand immersion blender or pour it into a blender and purée.
+Pour the onion, root beer and BBQ sauce mixture into the saucepan with the root beer reduction and either use a hand immersion blender or pour it into a blender and purée.
 Cook and reduce until it is a catsup like consistency and pour over the pulled pork.

-- Serve the glazed pulled pork on a toasted roll or bun of choice with a side of Peach and Tarragon Coleslaw, a ice cold root beer and enjoy!
+Serve the glazed pulled pork on a roll or bun of choice with coleslaw.